Samsung/tizen-docs/docs/application/tizen-studio/release-notes/3-0-release-notes.md

 	-  Added support for Docker build.
 ### Fixed Bugs
 -   SmartThings
-	-   IoT applications can now be installed without the Cloud service cetificate and key.
+	-   IoT applications can now be installed without the Cloud service certificate and key.
 -   Package Manager
 	-   Added a label warning user to terminate all Tizen Studio tasks before installing or uninstalling any package.